jhancock532/Awesome-Innovation/Reading Materials/Books.md

 ### Art

 * [Playing to the Gallery](https://www.amazon.co.uk/Playing-Gallery-Contemporary-Struggle-Understood/dp/184614857X)<br>
   What is art?
 What is good art?
 What makes an artist?
-A short book, it provides vague yet satisfying answers to these three difficult questions.
-Creativity, originality and many themes arout art are discussed.
+In a surprisingly short and funny book, Grayson Perry provides nuanced answers to these three difficult questions.
+Creativity, originality and many themes aroud art are discussed.